The geometry of $C^{1,\alpha}$ flat isometric immersions: A H older continuity toolbox

 The modulus of continuity of $f: U \to \R$ is defined by We also introduce the $\alpha$-H\"older modulus of $f$ for $0<\alpha<1$:

 We will drop the subscript $U$ when denoting these quantities for the specific case of an open set named $U$, hence $\|\cdot\|_{\cdot}= \|\cdot\|_{\cdot;U}$, etc.

-For a fixed mollifying kernel $\phi \in C^\infty_c(B^1)$ with $\int\phi=1$, and $x\in \R^n$, we denote the standard convolution of a given mapping $f$ with $\phi$ over the length scale $\e$ by
+For a fixed mollifying kernel $\phi \in C^\infty_c(B(0,1))$ with $\int\phi=1$, and $x\in \R^n$, we denote the standard convolution of a given mapping $f$ with $\phi$ over the length scale $\e$ by

-where Naturally $f_\e(x)$ is defined for $\e$ small enough provided $f$ is integrable in some neighborhood of $x$.
-Throughout this article, the constant $c=O(1)$ might change but is independent of all the data, unless specified by an argument.
-We will also use the usual little-$o$ convention, i.e.\@ for any two bounds $b, \tilde b : [0, \e_0) \to \R^+$, we have:
+where for all $x$ Naturally $f_\e(x)$ is defined for $\e$ small enough provided $f$ is integrable in some neighborhood of $x$.

+Throughout this article, the universally bounded constant $c=O(1)$ might change but is independent of all the data, unless specified by an argument.
+We will also use the usual little-$o$ convention, i.e.\@ for any two functions $b, \tilde b : [0, \e_0) \to \R^+$, we have:

 We will repeatedly refer to the following convolution estimates in our arguments:

 \begin{lemma} Let $V\subset U\subset \R^n$ be open sets such that ${\rm dist}{(\overline V, \partial U)} >0$.
 Assume that $f,h: U\to \R$ are locally integrable.
 Then for any $0<\alpha<1$ and $\e < {\rm dist} (\overline V, \partial U)$: